arananet/A600KB-PCBMembrane/README.md

 # Updates

+29/09/2021: Updated the membrane board to fix a problem with a missing hole at bottonm right.
+The file tecladoa600dual_2021-09-29.zip is the last version fixed.
+Thanks to Murányi Zoltán for comment the missing hole problem.

 18/08/2021: Uploaded gerbers compatible with blue and green membranes. (if you produce them, its at your own, have not tested the green one).

 12/11/2019: Updated license stuff (I usually not do this but I must start it with this).